rvanbekkum/vsc-xliff-sync/README.md

 1. Finding trans-units:
 > 1. By Id
-> 2. By XLIFF Generator Note & Source (enabled by default, configurable)
+> 2. By XLIFF Generator Note & Source (enabled by default, configurable with `xliffSync.findByXliffGeneratorNoteAndSource`)
-> 3. By XLIFF Generator Note & Developer Note (enabled by default, configurable)
+> 3. By XLIFF Generator Note & Developer Note (enabled by default, configurable with `xliffSync.findByXliffGeneratorAndDeveloperNote`)
-> 4. By XLIFF Generator Note (enabled by default, configurable)
+> 4. By XLIFF Generator Note (enabled by default, configurable with `xliffSync.findByXliffGeneratorNote`)

 2. Finding translations:
-> 5. By Source & Developer Note (disabled by default, configurable)
+> 5. By Source & Developer Note (disabled by default, configurable with `xliffSync.findBySourceAndDeveloperNote`)
-> 6. By Source (disabled by default, configurable)
+> 6. By Source (disabled by default, configurable with `xliffSync.findBySource`)

+3. Initial translation:
+> 7. Parse from Developer Note (disabled by default, configurable with `xliffSync.parseFromDeveloperNote`)
+> 8. Copy from Source if source-language = target-language (disabled by default, configurable with `xliffSync.copyFromSourceForSameLanguage`)

-If no trans-unit is found, the unit is added and its target node is tagged with `state="needs-translation"`.
+If no trans-unit or translation is found, the unit is added and its target node is tagged with `state="needs-translation"`.

 ### Create New Target File(s)